November 18, 2013 – Our 56th Meeting!!

-The next meeting of the Nashville (TN) Civil War Roundtable will be on Monday, February 17, 2014, in the visitor’s center of Ft.
+The next meeting of the Nashville (TN) Civil War Roundtable will be on Monday, November 18th, 2013, in the visitor’s center of Ft.
 Negley Park, a unit of Metro Parks, Nashville, TN.
 This is located off I-65 just south of downtown between 4th Avenue South and 8th Avenue South on Edgehill Avenue/Chestnut Avenue.
 Take Exit 81, Wedgewood Avenue, off I-65 and follow the signs to the Science Museum.
 The meeting begins at 7:00 PM and is always open to the public.
 Members please bring a friend or two – new recruits are always welcomed.

 LAST MONTH’S MEETING